Strategy11/formidable-forms/readme.txt

 * Customize the form’s success message and submit button text.

 = Style your WordPress forms with no code =
-Use the built-in [visual form style generator](https://formidableforms.com/features/wordpress-visual-form-styler/) to instantly customize the look and feel of your forms.
+Use the built-in [visual form style generator](https://formidableforms.com/features/wordpress-visual-form-styler/) to instantly customize the look and feel of your WordPress forms.
 With just a few clicks, your form can be transformed to match your personal style.
 A single form styling template will be applied to all the forms on your site.
-But if you decide you need different styles for different forms, Formidable Forms Pro will be waiting.
+But if you decide you need different styles for different forms, Formidable Forms Pro is waiting.

 = Publish your WordPress forms with ease =
 Once your WordPress form is built and designed just the way you like it, publish it with an easy-to-use **shortcode builder** UI.
 Direct links are also available for **form previews** and **emailing surveys** on a blank page or with integration with your theme. **Honeypot spam protection** is included in every form, but you can also add Invisible reCAPTCHA, one-click reCAPTCHA, and Akismet for extra Spam control in your contact forms.

 = Save every form submission =
 You may already know it, but your WordPress emails don't always come through to your email account.
 But every lead in your contact forms is important, so don't lose a single one!
-This is why every form submission is saved to your WordPress database and listed on your Formidable -> Entries page.
+This is why every contact form submission is saved to your WordPress database and listed on your Formidable -> Entries page.
 Now even if a form email notification fails, you won’t lose anything.

+Do your forms need to be **GDPR compliant**?
+No problem.
+Turn off IP tracking or the setting to save your form submissions, or add a checkbox field to your form to collect consent.

 Need to import your leads to another service like MailChimp?
 No problem. **Export your leads to a CSV** that you can open in Excel or import anywhere.